-Most cases of food bourne illness come from improper handling and storage of meat in the home.
-Proper care must be taken when buying, transporting, storing and processing raw meat.
+Most cases of foodborne illness come from improper handling and storage of meat in the home.
+Take care when buying, transporting, storing and processing raw meat.

-Some wild caught meats such as kangaroo and rabbit may also be contaminated with lead fragments, which is extremely toxic to cats.
+- Avoid game (wild caught meat): Some wild caught meats such as kangaroo and rabbit can be contaminated with lead fragments, which is extremely toxic to cats.

-Many people are in the habit of rinsing meat, particularly raw chicken prior to processing.
-It is now established that this is not a safe practice.
+- Don’t rinse meat: People are in the habit of rinsing meat, mainly raw chicken before processing; however, this is not a safe practice.
 Rinsing spreads bacteria to nearby surfaces.
 Instead, dab the chicken with a dry paper towel.

 - Buy human grade meat: Find a good quality butcher to supply your meat.
 Never buy meat if the packaging is bulging.

 - Wash your hands: ALWAYS wash your hands with hot, soapy water before and after handling raw meat.

 - Leave food out for 20 minutes: Bacteria quickly multiply in a warm environment, so remove and dispose of any uneaten meat after 20 minutes.

 - Don’t prepare raw meat and fruit/vegetables on the same board: Have separate boards for raw meat and other food such as fruit and vegetables.

 - Washing up: Wash your cat’s food bowl, chopping board and other utensils in hot, soapy water or better still, the dishwasher.

 - Storage: Never store cooked and raw meat on the same plate.
 Store raw meat on the bottom shelf of the refrigerator so it can’t drip juices onto prepared meat.
 Always ensure raw meat is adequately wrapped in the fridge to avoid cross-contamination.